When to Seek Mental Health Support: A Complete Guide to Getting Help

 Ongoing Assessment:

-- Regular check-ins about therapeutic goals
+- Regular check-ins about therapy goals

 - Adjustment of treatment plans based on progress